 Searching

 Anki's Browse screen and the Filtered Deck feature use a common method of searching for specific cards/notes.
+This method can also be used to adjust the scope of FSRS optimization.

 Simple searches

 When you type some text into the search box, Anki finds matching notes and displays their cards.
-Anki searches in all fields of the notes, but does not search for tags (see later in this section for how to search for tags).
+Anki searches in all fields of the notes, but does not search for tags (see later in this section to search for tags).
 Some examples:

 dog

-search for "dog" - will match words like "doggy" and "underdog" too.
+searches for "dog" - will match words like "doggy" and "underdog" too.

 dog cat